amcdnl/ngx-webgl/notes.md

 The biggest one here we need to think about is when we are in VR, the way we interact with the UI is totally different.
-User can't see their keyboard or mouse so they need to use things like controllers or voice recongition.
+User can't see their keyboard or mouse so they need to use things like controllers or voice recognition.

+Take a look at this code example, all I'm doing here is the boilerplate for setting up a scene by adding a scene, a camera and some lights.
+I'm binding event to the window resize and requesting a recursive animation frame.
+This is quite a bit of code, that is complex and prone to error for something just as simple as creating the baseline.

 ## Light at end of the tunnel
 Recently some new libraries have emerged like [AFrame](https://aframe.io/) to help